Hysterosalpingography or HSG Test: Benefits and Procedure

 Meanwhile, just a short word of advice for anyone who is undergoing the HSG test.
 Most people are comfortable driving home alone after having the HSG done on themselves.
 However, it’s highly recommended that you bring along someone else to drive for you on the way back as there might be a bit of pain or abrasion in your vagina.

-Plus, HSG Test does not only increases chances of conceiving or becoming pregnant- it also highlights any oddities like cysts or else within the reproductive chamber during X-ray imaging.
+Plus, the HSG Test not only increases the chances of conceiving or becoming pregnant but also highlights any oddities like cysts or other conditions within the reproductive chamber during X-ray imaging.
 It’s not necessary that these alien bodies should disrupt fertility.
-X-ray catches them easily and can warn the patient who might not have felt any external symptoms due to such oddities at all.
+X-rays catch them easily and can warn patients who might not have felt any external symptoms due to such oddities.
 Some of these cysts might even be malignant!
 HSG Test literally “throws light on them”.

 Risk Factors and Side Effects of Performing Hysterosalpingography Test